diogosequeira94/flutter-todos-dapp/README.md

 # Todos dApp with BLoC

-Simples Todos app that let's add and delete notes sending transactions to a local blockchain
+Simple Todos app that let's add and delete notes sending transactions to a local blockchain

 ## Requirements
 - Node.js